 Data needs to have an effective storage method that is secure and effective.
 Most of the time data input happens once, but its retrieval and usage will be multiple times and for a wide range.

 The need for a data curator in an organization has grown over time.
 A data curator is now needed more than ever before.
 Their role has been clearly cut by the need to curate the ever-increasing data in any setting.
 Data cleansing has been in the past very haphazard and not much effort was put into it.
 Organizations have recently found themselves with large volumes of data that they do not use, creating the need to curate the data they already have for better and more economic use.
 This article discusses some of the challenges, which also explain the best practices organizations can use to enhance data cleansing.
-Our DQLabs AI/ML-based smart curation modules identify the optimal data preprocessing strategies and automates data cleansing with controls on data quality thresholds.
+Our DQLabs ML data curation tool identifies the optimal data preprocessing strategies and automates data cleansing with controls on data quality thresholds.
 This is further enhanced with the help of reinforcement learning and predicts the type of repair needed to resolve an inconsistency and applies to improve quality.